valkey-io/valkey-doc/topics/distlock.md

 The command will set the key only if it does not already exist (`NX` option), with an expire of 30000 milliseconds (`PX` option).
 The key is set to a value “my\_random\_value”.
 This value must be unique across all clients and all lock requests.

 Basically the random value is used in order to release the lock in a safe way, with a script that tells Valkey: remove the key only if it exists and the value stored at the key is exactly the one I expect to be.

-This is accomplished by the following Lua script:
+In Valkey 9.0.0 and later, this can be done atomically using the built-in DELIFEQ command:

+    DELIFEQ resource_name my_random_value

+In earlier versions of Valkey, the same behavior can be achieved using a Lua script:

     if server.call("get",KEYS[1]) == ARGV[1] then
         return server.call("del",KEYS[1])